Natural Gas vs Propane Generator: Which Fuel Fits

 Setup Type

-Quick answer: Natural gas gives a standby generator effectively unlimited runtime with no tank to fill, but most air-cooled units lose roughly 5 to 12 percent of their rated output on natural gas versus propane (est.), and they stop if the gas grid goes down.
-Propane works when the gas infrastructure fails and stores for years, but a large standby at half load burns roughly 2 to 3 gallons an hour, so tank size decides how many days you get.
+Quick answer: Natural gas gives a standby generator effectively unlimited runtime with no tank to fill, but air-cooled units lose about 4.5 to 11 percent of their rated output on natural gas versus propane depending on the model, and they stop if the gas grid goes down.
+Propane works when the gas infrastructure fails and stores for years, but a 22kW standby at half load burns about 2 to 2.5 gallons an hour, so tank size decides how many days you get.
+On current EIA prices natural gas is the cheaper fuel per hour, roughly $4.26 against $6.55 at half load.
 If you have a gas line and your outages are grid-only, natural gas is the low-hassle default.
-If you want fuel you control, or you have no line, propane earns its tank.
-Dual-fuel portables give you both.
+If you want fuel you control, propane earns its tank.

 Best for